spotinst/help/src/docs/ocean/release-notes/README.md

 ## December 2024: Features and Enhancements

+*  **OCN-0051: December 17, 2024:** (**<font color="#FC01CC">GKE</font>**) As part of the 1.30 version, Kubernetes has released [support for Pod Scheduling Readiness](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-scheduling-readiness/), which allows stating if a pod is ready to be scheduled or not.
+GKE now supports this feature for any cluster using the new Ocean Controller v2 and Kubernetes version 1.30 and above.

 *  **OCN-0050: December 10, 2024:** (**<font color="#FC01CC">AKS</font>**) Ocean now supports setting virtual node group shutdown hours via the Spot API.
 [Learn more...](https://docs.spot.io/ocean/tutorials/set-running-hours?id=schedule-shutdown-hours-in-the-api-per-virtual-node-group)

 *  **OCN-0049: December 10, 2024:** (**<font color="#FC01CC">AKS</font>**) Check out the new Auto-Upgrades feature in the Ocean AKS clusters console.
 Use this feature to automate your clusters' control plane patch version updates, saving time and reducing manual effort and potential errors.
 [Learn more...](https://docs.spot.io/ocean/features/auto-upgrade-aks-patch-version)